eluts15/snapshotd/README.md

 Delete snapshots in AWS if they are older than the specified number of days.

 Delete AWS snapshots older than the specified number of days.
+Running without --write will make it run in dry-run mode.

 Usage: snapshotd --days <VALUE> --write <VALUE>